-If you are planning a 5 days in Iceland itinerary AND love beer, then this is the Iceland Guide for you.
+If you are planning a 5 days in Iceland itinerary AND want to visit breweries in Iceland, then this is the Iceland Guide for you.

 Iceland is an iconic destination for other worldly experiences and we were even more fortunate to learn that Iceland has a craft beer scene.